AIDS Law Project of Pennsylvania: Significant cases

-A 28-year old man living with HIV was incarcerated in the George W. Hill Correctional Facility in Delaware County, Pennsylvania for 6 months in 2020.
+A 28-year-old man living with HIV was incarcerated in the George W. Hill Correctional Facility in Delaware County, Pennsylvania for 6 months in 2020.
 In a lawsuit brought by the AIDS Law Project of Pennsylvania, Lambda Legal, and Langer, Grogan & Diver, the man alleged that Delaware County and the Florida-based GEO Group, which then ran the prison, denied him a kitchen job because he has HIV.
-The suit further alleged the prison impermissibly disclosed his HIV status.”
+The suit further alleged the prison impermissibly disclosed his HIV status.
+The settlement included policy changes and financial compensation.

 Awards and honors

 In 2014, the AIDS Law Project was awarded the Alexander D. Forger Award for Excellence in HIV Legal Services and Advocacy from the American Bar Association AIDS Coordinating Committee.
 They were recognized for their effective work and dedication in the fight against HIV and AIDS.